awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-dns-in-amazon-lightsail.md

 For more information, see [DNS zone](https://en.wikipedia.org/wiki/DNS_zone) on *Wikipedia*\.

 **Domain name registrar**
 A domain name registrar, also known as a domain name provider, is a company or organization that manages the assignment of domain names\.
-You can purchase a domain or manage an existing domain using Amazon Route 53 or any other domain name registrar\.
+You can purchase a domain or manage an existing domain using Lightsail, Amazon Route 53 or any other domain name registrar\.
 For more information, see [Domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) on *Wikipedia*\.

 **Name server**
 A name server routes traffic to your domain\.
 In Lightsail, the name server is an AWS  instance that runs a network service to help translate easy\-to\-remember domain names to IP addresses\.
 Lightsail provides several AWS  name server options \(e\.g\., `ns-NN.awsdns-NN.com`\) to route traffic to your domain\.
 You can choose from among these AWS  name servers when you change your domain using a domain registrar\.
 For more information, see [Name server](https://en.wikipedia.org/wiki/Name_server) on *Wikipedia*\.

 **Subdomain**